Welcome to today's edition of the Rush 24-7 podcast.

 Not that I would, not that I'm untrustworthy with such things.

-I I could keep a secret, but uh the the whole deal is that that Rush is somewhere in the world looking for uh a genuinely free market health care system of it either to move there or to speak well of that nation.
+But the whole deal is that Rush is somewhere in the world looking for a genuinely free market healthcare system either to move there or to speak well of that nation.

 I don't know.